About Our Club

 Flying Area

-Lake Rotoiti and Lake Rotoroa are the main side-by-side twin lakes with numerous other smaller lakes and tarns here and there.
-To the Northwest is the accessible bush-clad Kahurangi National park.
-The closest mountain to the west is Mount Owen whose limestone scenery was used in the Lord of the Rings movie.
-To the East of us are the wide dry grasslands of Molesworth country.
-We have few airspace limitations from our site.
-Land-out options are limited but defined and our cross country flying is done within safe gliding range of them.
+Our flight path offers stunning views of the Nelson Lakes & Kahurangi National Parks and Molesworth Station, each a masterpiece of nature's artistry.
+Lake Rotoiti and Lake Rotoroa are twin lakes with numerous smaller lakes and tarns nearby.
+To the northwest is the accessible bush-clad Kahurangi National Park.
+Mount Owen, the closest mountain to the west, features limestone scenery that was used in the Lord of the Rings movie.
+To the east, there are expansive dry grasslands of Molesworth country.

 Location